 Even reluctant writers will be motivated to respond to these persuasive writing prompts for 4th grade.

 1. Should the school week be shortened to four days?
 Why or why not?

 2. Persuade the teacher to participate in a game or sport with the class during recess.

 3. Should smoking be illegal?
 Why or why not?

-4. Do you think that responding to these persuasive writing prompts for 4th grade students helps you to develop your writing skills and to express yourself?
+4. Do you think that responding to persuasive writing prompts for 4th grade students helps you to develop your writing skills and to express yourself?
 Why or why not?